TwinCAT C++ development

 The layout of Visual Studio is flexible and adaptable, so that only a brief overview of a common configuration can be provided here.
 The user is free to configure windows and arrangements as required.

-1. In the TwinCAT solution, a TwinCAT C++ project can be created by right-clicking on the C++ icon.
-This project contains the sources (“Untitled Project”) of perhaps several modules, and module instances ("Untitled1_Obj1 (CModule1)") can be created.
+1. In the TwinCAT Solution, a TwinCAT C++ project can be created by right-clicking on the C++ icon.
+This project contains the sources (“Untitled Project”) of several modules, if applicable, and module instances ("Untitled1_Obj1 (CModule1)") can be created.
 The module instances have inputs/outputs, which can be linked in the usual way ("Link").
 There are further options for module interaction.

 2. The Visual Studio editor for Visual C++ is used for programming.
-Note in particular the drop-down boxes for fast navigation within a file.
-In the lower section the result of the compile process is output.
-The user can switch to TwinCAT messages (cf. Module messages for the Engineering (logging / tracing)).
+Here, particular attention should be paid to the drop-down boxes for fast navigation within a file.
+In the lower area the result of the compile process is output.
+It is also possible to switch to the TwinCAT messages (see Module messages for the Engineering (logging / tracing)).

 The usual features such as breakpoints (cf. Debugging) can be used in the editors.